Cycle

 Road Biking

-By no means less exhilarating, the tarmac routes allow you to take full advantage of the network of quiet county roads that span the country.
+The tarmac routes allow you to take full advantage of the network of quiet county roads that span the country.
 Having navigated your way across the Lake District and passed through Kirkby Stephen mid-way you’ll enjoy the lovely rolling Yorkshire Dales and the more challenging North Yorkshire Moors beyond, with trips lasting from 2 to 7 days.

 Road Biking alternatives across the Lake District